 Applications are invited for the United States–South Pacific Scholarship Program (USSP) available studies to begin in August 2021.
-The studentships are awarded to pursue Master’s and Bachelor’s degree study at the University of Hawai‘i in fields that are directly relevant to the development needs of Pacific island countries.
+Scholarships are awarded to pursue Master’s and Bachelor’s degree study at the University of Hawai‘i in fields that are directly relevant to the development needs of Pacific island countries.

 The Program provides educational opportunities for academically talented individuals from South Pacific countries to pursue bachelor’s degree study at UH Hilo or master’s degree study.

 The East-West Center promotes better relations and understanding among the people and nations of the United States, Asia, and the Pacific through cooperative study, research, and dialogue.

-- Course Level: The studentships are available to pursue a bachelor or master’s degree study at the University of Hawai‘i.
+- Course Level: Scholarships are available to pursue a bachelor or master’s degree study at the University of Hawai‘i.

 - Study Subject: Priority areas of study include agriculture, business, communication/journalism, education, environmental studies, gender studies, NGO management, political science, public administration, public health, STEM fields (science, technology, engineering, mathematics), and other related fields.
 If a desired field of study is not among the priorities, the applicant should give special attention to explaining how this course of study would support the goals of the scholarship program.
 Support is not available for professional degrees such as architecture, law, and medicine.

-- Award: Scholarship recipients will receive the following:
+- Scholarship Award: Scholarship recipients will receive the following:

 - Tuition and fees are payable to the University of Hawai‘i.

 - Housing in a student residence hall.